 Hepatitis B is a blood-borne virus and therefore travellers that require emergency medical care abroad may be exposed to hepatitis B. Being vaccinated and taking a first aid kit that includes sterile equipment can reduce this risk of contraction.

-The hepatitis B vaccine is usually administered as a three separate doses.
-After a blood test confirming immunity, the vaccination offers five years protection, after which a booster is required.
+The hepatitis B vaccine is usually administered as three separate doses.
+After a blood test confirming immunity, the vaccination offers five years of protection, after which a booster is required.
 The course is normally given over a period of six months though it can be given at shorter notice if required.
 The hepatitis B vaccine is also available in combination with hepatitis A if it is also required for your trip.

 Japanese Encephalitis is a viral infection that is passed by night-biting mosquitoes, therefore bite avoidance is strongly recommended, even if you have been vaccinated.
 The virus infects the brain causing encephalitis (swelling of the brain) and causing symptoms such as vomiting, headache, seizures/fits and confusion.

-Japanese Encephalitis vaccination is recommended for those that are staying in an endemic area for a period of one month or more, or if they are visiting high risk areas such as rice fields or pig farming areas.
+Japanese Encephalitis vaccination is recommended for those that are staying in an endemic area for a period of one month or more, or if they are visiting high-risk areas such as rice fields or pig farming areas.
 All travellers should practice bite avoidance techniques such as wearing DEET-containing insect repellent, covering exposed skin at dawn and dusk, and using a mosquito net where required.

 For those over 18, Japanese encephalitis is normally administered as two separate doses.
 The doses are given 28 days apart offering 98% protection and after one year a booster is required.
 The course should be completed at least ten days before travel.